hschneider/neutralino-build-scripts/README.md

 Keep in mind that alle additional resources have to be copied to `${APP_RESOURCES}/`, which resolves to `MyApp.app/Contents/Resources`.
 If you place them elsewhere, your signature or notarization might break.

-The `buildScript/mac` JSON segment in the config file contains the following fields:
+The `buildScript/mac` JSON segment in the config-file contains the following fields:

 | Key           | Description                                                  |
 | ------------- | ------------------------------------------------------------ |